garyphone/com_nets/emulating/README.md

 # Emulating

-This folder is described to emulate the performance of networks in the OpenStack
+This folder is described to emulate the performance of networks in the OpenStack.

+The performance of networks consists of several parts.